streaming-graphs/NOUS/README.md

 * TripleExtractor: Contains NLP code, takes text document as input and produces triples of the for subject, predicate, object
-* EntityDisambiguation : Entity linking to a given KB, (implements the algorithm in Collective Entity Linking in Web Text: A Graph-based Method, Han et al, SIGIR 2011)
+* EntityDisambiguation : Entity linking to a given KG, (implements the algorithm in Collective Entity Linking in Web Text: A Graph-based Method, Han et al, SIGIR 2011)
 * Mining : Given a streaming graph, find frequent patterns
 * Search : Given a attributed graph and entity pairs, return all paths